VA Loan Guide: Eligibility, Best Lenders and How to Apply

 ProsCons

-Only pay interest on the amount you spend
+You only pay interest on the amount you spend.

-Variable interest rates mean payments can increase significantly
+Rising payments.
+Variable interest rates mean payments can increase significantly.

-Many HELOCs require an initial draw and minimum total draw amount, reducing flexibility
+Limited flexibility.
+Many HELOCs require an initial draw and minimum total draw amount.

-Recent inflation and rising interest rates make a variable-rate loan more risky
+Rates tied to the market.
+Recent inflation and rising interest rates make a variable-rate loan more risky.

-As mentioned above, the VA doesn’t back second-lien loans, and therefore doesn’t offer or guarantee home equity loans or HELOCs.
-However, there is an official, VA-backed program that can help you access cash through the equity in your property: the VA cash-out refinance loan.
+As mentioned above, the VA doesn’t back second mortgages like home equity loans or HELOCs.
+However, there is an official, VA-backed program that can help you borrow from the equity in your property: the VA cash-out refinance loan.

 How to qualify for a VA cash-out refinance